9 Day Travel Itinerary: Maui by Jeep

 Day 6: Snorkeling, Lahaina, and Dinner at the Plantation House

 Begin the day with a drive to Maalaea Harbor.
 The harbor serve as coast guard headquarters, and a base for water adventures.
-There are many to choose from – jet skis, parasailing, scuba trips, and whale watching.
-Joe and I took a snorkeling trip to the Molokini Crater.
+Many trips to the Molokini Crater leave from this destination.

 The crater is home to some of Maui’s best snorkeling.
 We choose a tour that first dropped anchor at the Molokini Crater (known for having abundant species of tropical fish), with a second snorkel stop at a nearby turtle habitat.
-Our vessel was a catamaran that held 20-30 people.
 As the boat skimmed across the water, dolphins swam and played beside us.
-At one point, the captain let me take the wheel of the boat.
 Great fun.

 After your water adventure, explore the town of Maalaea, and then meander back up the coast checking out the beaches along the way.
-When you get to the Lahaina Town and Harbor, stop to stroll the streets of this interesting village.
+When you get to the Lahaina Town, stop to stroll the streets of this interesting village which is fast recovering from a devastating fire that occurred in August of 2023.

 Tonight, romance is once again on the menu.
 Make a sunset reservation to have dinner at Kapalua’s Plantation House Restaurant.
-Sitting high on a hill, the dining room has open sides.
-Spectacular landscapes of rolling greens, the mountains, and the sea surround.
+Sitting high on a hill, the dining room has spectacular views of rolling greens, the mountains, and the sea.
 Tables are arranged on tiers so everyone has a view.
-With the elegant décor, soft lighting and open-air, you cannot help but feel decadently relaxed.
+(Make a reservation.)

 Day 7: The Road to Hana